 - Students who already know how to program well (even if they don't know R).
 They should take CSC 148 directly, and/or just learn R on their own. - Students expecting to go on to more advanced courses in computer science.
-They should take CSC 108, and then CSC 148.

-(But if you change your mind, with some extra study, CSC 120 can substitute for CSC 108 as preparation for CSC 148.)
+They should take CSC 108, and then CSC 148. - (But if you change your mind, with some extra study, CSC 121 can substitute for CSC 108 as preparation for CSC 148 but consult the CS department.)

-Using R on CDF or on Your Computer
+Using R on CS Teaching Computers or on Your Computer